Sampling in Software Engineering Research: A Critical Review and Guidelines: Method

 \subsection{Sampling strategy and inclusion/exclusion criteria}

-Figure \ref{fig:cone} summarizes our sampling strategy.
-Systematic reviews typically use query-based sampling, followed by various techniques for addressing sampling bias such as reference snowballing \citep{Kitchenham:2007vo}.
-Since most SE articles involve sampling, query-based sampling will retrieve all empirical SE studies, which is not very helpful.
-Obviously, we cannot manually analyze all empirical software engineering research papers (it took 15-30 minutes to code each paper with longer discussions of difficult cases; and there are hundreds of thousands of papers).
-Because of the time-intensive nature of the analysis, we considered a sample of 100 articles to be feasible to analyze.
-The question was, how best to select these 100 articles?
+Answering the above research questions requires manual analysis.
+Since most SE articles involve sampling, and there are hundreds of thousands of SE articles, we cannot manually analyze the entire population---we need a sample.
+Since we only report descriptive statistics, we cannot use power analysis to work backwards from estimated effect size to required sample size.
+Instead, we work backwards from feasibility: based on our research questions and experience, we estimated that it would take about 20 minutes to analyze each paper.
+Therefore, analyzing 120 articles should take approximately $20*120/60=40$ hours.
+(We were optimistic; it actually took 15-30 minutes to code each paper with longer discussions of difficult cases.)

-We wanted to know where the field is headed.
+Furthermore, we wanted to know where the field is headed.
 This suggests focusing on recent papers in the most influential outlets.
-Consequently, we limit our sampling frame to articles published between 2014 and 2018 inclusive (we started discussing the systematic review in December 2018), in one of four outlets (flagship venues having an A* ranking according to CORE\footnote{\url{https://www.core.edu.au/conference-portal}}):
+Consequently, we limit our sampling frame to articles published between 2014 and 2019 inclusive in one of the four A* SE outlets according to the 2020 CORE rankings\footnote{\url{https://www.core.edu.au/conference-portal}}:

-\begin{enumerate} \item The International Conference on Software Engineering (ICSE) \item Foundations of Software Engineering (FSE), which was held jointly with European Software Engineering Conference in 2015, 2017 and 2018 \item IEEE Transactions on Software Engineering (TSE) \item ACM Transactions on Software Engineering and Methodology (TOSEM) \end{enumerate}
+\begin{enumerate} \item The International Conference on Software Engineering (ICSE) \item Foundations of Software Engineering (FSE), which was held jointly with European Software Engineering Conference in 2015, 2017, 2018, and 2019 \item IEEE Transactions on Software Engineering (TSE) \item ACM Transactions on Software Engineering and Methodology (TOSEM) \end{enumerate}

-Moreover, we applied several inclusion and exclusion criteria: \begin{enumerate} \item Include: Only full papers. \item Exclude: Front matter, letter from editor, etc. \item For FSE and ICSE: Include only papers in the main technical track (for symmetry). \item For TSE and TOSEM: Exclude journal extensions of papers already in the sample. \end{enumerate}
+Moreover, we applied several inclusion and exclusion criteria: \begin{enumerate} \item Include: Only full papers. \item Exclude: Front matter, letter from editor, etc. \item For FSE and ICSE: Include only papers in the main technical track (for symmetry, since TSE and TOSEM do not have an equivalent of workshops, posters, etc.). \item Exclude ICSE and FSE papers for which an extended journal version is already in the sample (no such papers were included so this criterion was never applied). \end{enumerate}

-We did not evaluate the quality of the articles because they were all accepted at top venues and we were interested in their sampling technique, not their results.
-Applying these criteria produced a sampling frame of 1,565 full papers.